Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Introduction

 \section{Introduction}

-Pretraining large language models requires substantial compute, often on the order of hundreds of petaflop-days per run~\citep{kaplan2020scaling, hoffmann2022training}.
+Pretraining large language models requires substantial compute~\citep{kaplan2020scaling, hoffmann2022training}.
 Accordingly, modern practice typically trains for a single epoch over massive corpora: revisiting data is inefficient when new data are abundant~\citep{komatsuzaki2019one}.
 Compute-optimal scaling laws similarly treat the budget as the total number of tokens consumed from a unique corpus~\citep{hoffmann2022training}.
-In this single-pass setting, data ordering is consequential: each sample is encountered exactly once.
-Curriculum learning---presenting training examples in a structured order, often easy-to-hard---offers a way to shape this process~\citep{bengio2009curriculum, elman1993learning}.
-One motivation is that learning may be easier when foundational patterns come before rarer or more complex ones.
+In this single-pass setting, data order can affect which examples shape each training stage, because each sample is encountered exactly once.
+Curriculum learning---presenting training examples in a structured order, often easy-to-hard---changes which samples appear early or late in this stream~\citep{bengio2009curriculum, elman1993learning}.
+Such ordering encodes a natural hypothesis: learning may be easier when foundational patterns precede rarer or more complex ones.

 Despite this intuition, results on curriculum learning for LLM pretraining are mixed.
 Some studies report gains at fixed compute budgets~\citep{fan2023irreducible}, whereas others find diminishing or negligible effects at scale~\citep{campos2021curriculum}.
-One reason is that it remains unclear which aspects of training dynamics curricula affect.
-Curricula could either change the learning trajectory---the sequence of internal states a model traverses during training---or primarily change which data the model sees at each stage without altering the underlying dynamics.
+Mixed evidence leaves a mechanistic ambiguity: curricula could change the sequence of phases a model traverses during training, or primarily change which data the model sees at each phase.
 To design curricula that improve training consistently, we need to separate these possibilities.

-This distinction matters most for smaller models, where capacity constraints make the interaction between data ordering and learning dynamics particularly consequential.
-These models face structural limits such as the softmax bottleneck~\citep{godeysmall, michaelov-bergen-2023-emergent}---where a low-rank output head cannot represent the high-rank distributions required for language modeling.
-As training progresses, this mismatch can cause late-stage degradation, and its interaction with data ordering may not be apparent from end-point aggregates such as final loss or benchmark accuracy.
+We focus on smaller models because capacity constraints make ordering effects easier to detect.
+These models face structural limits such as the softmax bottleneck~\citep{godeysmall, michaelov-bergen-2023-emergent}: the output head can have too little effective rank to represent the high-rank distributions required for language modeling.
+As training progresses, this mismatch can push the output head toward a saturated spectral regime, where its singular-value structure becomes increasingly dominated by the capacity limits of the head rather than by useful representational growth.
+We refer to this late-training degeneration as output-head spectral saturation.
+It matters for curriculum learning because data ordering changes which examples a capacity-constrained model encounters as it approaches this limit; a curriculum may help by keeping late-phase optimization stable, even if it does not change the sequence of broad learning phases.